Friday 24 July 2020

 Elsewhere, Jared Leto is suitably magnetic — if somewhat ancillary as Niander Wallace, a blind mega-industrialist with a God complex and a penchant for delivering rich monologues in a voice of molten gold.
 Edward James Olmos even makes a brief return as the dandy, origami-obsessed Gaff, one of a number of pronounced nods to the original movie.

 Aesthetically, 2049 is a peerless accomplishment, every inch of the screen exploding with cinematographer Roger Deakins's searing visuals.
 Los Angeles remains a nightmarish canvas, buffeted by rain and snow, clothed in murk; its outer edges are more abstract than real, its cracked shell revealing, here and there, the sickly neon glow of the urban hell beneath.
-Deckard's sanctuary — a deserted and irradiated facsimile of Las Vegas — is peaceful by comparison, populated by faint husks of mighty statues and grand palaces, and painted in a vivid burnt sepia.
+Deckard's sanctuary — a deserted and irradiated facsimile of Las Vegas — is peaceful by comparison, painted in a vivid burnt sepia and populated by faint husks of mighty statues and grand palaces.

-The soaring (and iconic) score, too, appears like an old friend, its Vangelis-inspired, synth-infused glory calling forth the ghosts of days past.
+Hans Zimmer and Benjamin Wallfisch's soaring score, too, feels like an old friend, its Vangelis-inspired, synth-infused glory calling forth the ghosts of days past.
 Remarkably, even the soundscapes of Scott's masterful progenitor have returned, from the delicate echoes rippling through Wallace's shimmering edifice-like headquarters (the successor to the Tyrell Corporation, Blade Runner's now defunct replicant manufacturer) to the booming, hissing, groaning hubbub that swirls up and down the avenues of the looming megatropolis.

 A hefty running time and dense, though not impenetrable, plot will challenge the casual viewer.
 That said, this is certainly worth the effort.
 Villeneuve's endeavours are exquisite and astounding, at once operatic, elegiac and steeped in the essence of all that has gone before.